Michael's CELTA Experience

 Suggested CELTA Course Materials

-- Parrott, Martin (2000) Grammar for English Language Teachers (with exercises & key), CUP
+- Parrott, Martin (current edition) Grammar for English Language Teachers.
+Cambridge University Press

 Access to an Advanced Learners’ English Dictionary will also be useful – partial access is available free online: